andreasisnes/pygame-minesweeper/README.md

 #10 -
 ```

-## Start a game with different Spritesheet
+## Start a game with different a Sprite sheet
-The `--tile-sprite`, `--face-sprite` and `--score-sprite` parameters defines a set of spritesheets which are available from this [python package](https://github.com/andreasisnes/Elitekollektivet.Minesweeper.Sprites).
+The `--tile-sprite`, `--face-sprite` and `--score-sprite` parameters defines a set of sprite sheets which are available from this [python package](https://github.com/andreasisnes/Elitekollektivet.Minesweeper.Sprites).

 ```bash
 # if $HOME/.local/bin/ is defined in $PATH